ldevesine/StratiCounter/MCR_LIBRARY_README.md

 # Approach

 A small interface function called `straticounter_scibox.m` was written to interface with the `straticounter.m` function.
 This is an attempt to decouple the interface of scibox from that of the MATLAB tool.
-The main funciton `straticounter.m` needed to be modified in two key ways:
+The main function `straticounter.m` needed to be modified in two key ways:

 1. Some code in the file should not run when used as a library (like plots) - Specifically for plots it turns out the easiest/best way to address this was to force the Runtype.plotlevel variable to be zero when the code is deployed.
 In general the `isdeployed` variable was used to make these conditions.
 Example: